Introduction to Cisco WAAS

 Optimized Read and Write Caching

-The common internet file system (CIFS) feature in Cisco WAAS maintains files locally, close to the clients.
+The wide area file services (WAFS) feature in Cisco WAAS maintains files locally, close to the clients.
 Changes made to files are immediately stored in the local branch WAE, and then streamed to the central file server.
 Files stored centrally appear as local files to branch users, which improves access performance.
-CIFS caching includes the following features:
+WAFS caching includes the following features:

 •Local metadata handling and caching—Allows metadata such as file attributes and directory information to be cached and served locally, optimizing user access.